larry-lw-chan/larry-lw-chan/README.md

 I'm a full stack web engineer based in Atlanta.
 Currently, I am working on GoTi, a compiled, easy to run social networking app that targeted to be performant, minimal, and easy to host.

 The tech stack I generally use include:
-React, Astro (Jamstack), Typescript, Python, Go, and C#.
+React, Astro (Jamstack), Typescript, Python, and Go

+Also certified in C# and Java.

-Frameworks I've used in the past includes:
+Fullstack Frameworks I've used in the past includes:
-Ruby on Rails, Django
+Django and Ruby on Rails

+Recently been studying Machine Learning and now I'm a Google Certified Tensorflow Developer

 I also do enjoy getting punished by Rust and it's borrow checker from time to time.  =)